moby/moby/docs/sources/articles/b2d_volume_resize.md

-If you're using Boot2Docker with a large number of images, or the images you're working with are very large, your pulls might start failing with "no space left on device" errors when the Boot2Docker VM's volume runs out of space.
+If you're using Boot2Docker with a large number of images, or the images you're working with are very large, your pulls might start failing with "no space left on device" errors when the Boot2Docker VM's volume fills up.
 The solution is to increase the volume size by first cloning it, then resizing it using a disk partitioning tool.

 We'll use [GParted](http://gparted.sourceforge.net/download.php/index.php)
 since it's a free ISO and works well with VirtualBox.

-## 1. Stop Boot2Docker’s VM
+## 1. Stop Boot2Docker

 Issue the command to stop the Boot2Docker VM on the command line: